jdrouet/jdrouet.github.io/content/posts/202503191700-search-engine-part-2.md

 So we'll have to adjust a bit the interface we used for the other indexes considering now, an input value will carry more information: an indexed attribute value will be composed of several tokens.
 A token will be defined by its term, it's position in the original text and the index in the list of tokens.

 Processing that input will consist in extracting the words from the input text, lowercase them and apply some [stemming](https://en.wikipedia.org/wiki/Stemming) before inserting all the terms in the index.
-The first ones are fairly simple but the stemming mechanism can be quite complicated, especially when we consider doing something that handles multiple languages.
+The first ones are fairly simple, but the stemming mechanism can be quite complicated, especially when we consider doing something that handles multiple languages.

 Here is a simple example of how the preprocessing process should work.
 I removed the complexity from the `capture_all` and `stem` function to make it simpler to read.
 Those functions will just be the ones provided by the [`regex` crate](https://crates.io/crates/regex) and the [`rust-stemmers` crate](https://crates.io/crates/rust-stemmers).